bonfire-engine/bonfire-engine.github.io/mixins.md

     double life;
 ```

-Ands these methods in your component:
+Adds these methods in your component:

 ```dart
     void initialLife(double life)